Hawk453/OCR_FOR_PDFS/README.md

 The code uses TesseractOCR to perform the task, and openCV to pre process the image which is generate from pdf2image module. <br><br>
 ***The accuracy of the OCR can be improved by:***<br>
 * Pre processing of the image using openCV can result in better accuracy.<br>
-* Using a spell check after the extraction of the text can also imrove the flow.
+* Using a spell check after the extraction of the text can also improve the flow.